Luminilion/Visual-Intelligence---Benchmarking-Framework-for-Bad-Weather-Distortion/userguide.md

 6. Use `python run.py -l <'t'/'fm'/'d'>` to list supported tasks (use `t`), framework models (use `fm`) or datasets (use `d`)

 ## See the results
+The report is generated inside the `reports` folder, generated during execution of the framework.

-The segmented images and the report are all available inside the `output` folder, generated during execution of the framework.
+The segmented images are all available inside the `output` folder, generated during execution of the framework.